hyangya2/cas/intl.en-US/FAQ/"Failed to open" error when purchasing a certificate.md

 During payment of a certificate order, you receive the “Failed to open” error message.

 Identity verification has not been performed in the Alibaba Cloud account system.
-You can go to the Alibaba Cloud account system to verify your identity.
+You can go to the Alibaba Cloud account system to verify your identity.lllll